Directions for Testing Students

 SAY:

-Please follow these steps to complete the Student Data Grid on the front of your Student Answer Booklet.
+Please follow these steps to complete the information on the front of your Student Answer Booklet.
 Find Section 1 at the top, “Student Name.”
 In that box, print your first and last name.
 In the box “Test Administrator,” print my name.
 In the box “School,” print the name of our school.
 In the box “LEA,” print the name of our school district.

 SAY:

-We will now complete Sections 2 through 4.
-Turn to the section “Statewide Student Identifier” in Section 4.
+We will now complete Section 4, “Statewide Student Identifier.”
 Print your Statewide Student Identifier starting in the first box on the left.
-Fill in the corresponding circles under the numbers you have printed.
 If you do not know your Statewide Student Identifier, please raise your hand.

 Pause and provide SSIDs to students who have their hands raised.